inasafe/inasafe-doc/docs/source/developer-docs/impact_function_tutorial.rst

                 layer_type=='raster'
         """

-This tells InaSAFE that this impact function requires at a minimum inputs of:
+This tells |project_name| that this impact function requires at a minimum inputs of:

 * category of 'hazard', with a layer subcategory of 'earthquake' and it must be a layerType of 'Raster'